Three dozen lawmakers have taken steps to self-quarantine amid coronavirus outbreak - KEYT | KCOY

 Jason Crow

-Democratic Rep. Jason Crow of Colorado, a freshman whose national profile was elevated during the Senate impeachment trial when he served as a House impeachment manager, announced on March 17 that he would self-quarantine after coming into contact with “a constituent on March 11 who later tested positive for coronavirus.”
+Democratic Rep. Jason Crow of Colorado, a freshman whose national profile was elevated during the Senate impeachment trial when he served as a House impeachment manager, announced on March 17 that he would self-quarantine after coming into contact with “a constituent who later tested positive for coronavirus.”

+His period of self-quarantine has now come to an end and he was back in Washington on March 27 to vote on economic stimulus legislation to respond to the coronavirus crisis.

 Matt Cartwright